fruitsofbabylon/odin-project-rock-paper-scissors/README.md

 # odin-project-rock-paper-scissors
  The Odin Project Foundations Course: Rock Paper Scissors

- The game is played using the prompt window and browser console where all results are announced.
+Play Rock Paper Scissors with computer using buttons for each options.
+Each 5 rounds the winner will be announced.
+Ties don't count as rounds.